 I made this Angler Fish for the Creatures of Light exhibit in 2013.

 In 2012, I was part of a team of artists and conservators responsible for the restoration of the Hall of North American Mammals.
 I focused mainly on the snow in the Kaibab Squirrel and Canada Lynx dioramas.
-I carefully mapped and removed the old, yellowed stuff and replaced it with conservationally approved materials.
+I carefully mapped and removed the old, yellowed stuff and replaced it with carefully sculpted forms of ethafoam and various other conservationally approved materials.

 I made a series of fake food, including a Day of the Dead Bread I baked from scratch, molded and cast in plastic.

 Hand Carved faux coal for the Climate Change Exhibit.

 I have created several gallery models of upcoming exhibits, working with designers to flesh out and finalize designs for displays, interactives, models, themes, dioramas, wall construction and the intricacies of case work.

 I worked with Studio Hans to create 11 giant Parrot Tulips for the Spring 2018 Tanya Taylor windows at Saks Fifth Avenue.
 Starting with a few plaster petal sculpts, I vacuuformed styrene over the forms to create the petals, heat forming as needed to make the bulbs, and painted them with a variety of color combinations requested by the client.